 What Should Men Wear To A Spring Wedding?

 It’s a season known for rebirth, renewal, and fertility.
-It’s no wonder that people want to get married between March and June.
+Therefore, it’s no wonder that people want to get married between March and June!

 As with any season, the wedding’s level of formality is dictated by the bride and groom’s sensibilities as people.
 Some folks are more traditional, while some are more laid back.
 Either of these styles are fine, there’s no right or wrong answer.

 You do, however, want to be sure that what you wear syncs with that vision, whether you’re in the wedding or not.
 For context, we’ll be using the term “formal” for things like tuxedos.
 Technically speaking, black tie is a semi-formal dress code.

 Although white tie is traditionally formal, it’s particularly rare in this day and age.